ethereum/go-ethereum/cmd/clef/datatypes.md

 ## UI Client interface

 These data types are defined in the channel between clef and the UI
 ### SignDataRequest

-SignDataRequest contains information about a pending request to sign some data.The data to be  signed can be of various types, defined by content-type.
-Clef has done mostof the work in canonicalizing and making sense of the data, and it's up to the UI to presentthe user with the contents of the `message`
+SignDataRequest contains information about a pending request to sign some data.
+The data to be signed can be of various types, defined by content-type.
+Clef has done most of the work in canonicalizing and making sense of the data, and it's up to the UI to presentthe user with the contents of the `message`

 Example:
 ```json